A Soldier's Heart: Depiction of Butuan

-ABS-CBN, for its part, apologized on January 23, 2020.
+For its part, ABS-CBN apologized on January 23, 2020.
 Its statement read: “ABS-CBN would like to apologize to Agusan Del Norte Rep. Lawrence Fortun and the people of Butuan City if the scenes in the TV series ‘A Soldier’s Heart’ have offended them.
 While the incident portrayed in the series was fictitious, there was mention of the city name.”

 “We would like to assure them that there was no deliberate intention to portray Butuan negatively in the show.
 We acknowledge that Butuan is one of the most beautiful and peaceful cities in the country,” it added.

 On January 24, 2020, ABS-CBN executives headed by Cory Vidanes and Laurenti Dyogi met with Fortun to further clear the issue.
 After said meeting, Fortun noted that aside from airing specific disclaimers, ABS-CBN has removed all production elements, scenes, and references that may be offensive to Butuan.